cxe/cxe-bashutils/README.md

 - trim (string) remove surrounding whitespace
 - typeof (core) determine type of command or variable
 - uncompress (sys) extract archive
-- unshift (core) add item to beginning of array
 - uppercase (string) convert to uppercase
 - url_type (string) parse an URL and return the scheme as type